axone-protocol/docs/docs/nft-tutorial/en.md

 - Enter an account name like `temporary okp4 wallet`
 - Choose a password for Keplr is requested

-Now when you can click on the Keplr extension icon
+Now you can click on the Keplr extension icon

 - Select the previously configure account if you have several ones
 - Select the `Stargaze` blockchain ![block chain selection](/img/content/nft-tutorial/block-chain-select.png)